-Activity/Function Type and Nature of Personal Data Processed Purpose for Processing Personal Data Article 6 Legal Basis Article 9 Legal Basis Complaints When we receive a complaint from a person we create a file containing the details of the complaint.
-This normally contains the identity of the complainant and any other individuals involved in the complaint.
+Activity/Function Type and Nature of Personal Data Processed Purpose for Processing Personal Data Article 6 Legal Basis Article 9 Legal Basis Complaints When we receive a complaint from a person, we create a file containing the details of the complaint.
+This normally contains the identity of the person making the complaint and any other individuals involved in the complaint.
 We will only use the personal information we collect to process the complaint and to check on the level of service being provided.
 We may need to seek your written authority to access your information from other service providers, such as hospitals, GP practices or clinics.
-We usually have to disclose the complainant's identity to whoever the complaint is about.
+We usually must disclose the complainant's identity to whoever the complaint is about.
 This is inevitable where, for example, the accuracy of a person's record is in dispute.
-If a complainant does not want information identifying them to be disclosed, we will try to respect that; however, it may not be possible to handle a complaint on an anonymous basis.
-To identify you and to investigate/ assist with your complaint 6(1)(e) - Public task The ICB has a duty as to the improvement in quality of services under Section 14R NHS Act 2006 To satisfy the Common Law Duty of Confidentiality, will seek your consent to share your personal data with, and access your personal data from, members of the public and/or organisations in the process of handling your complaint 9(2)(h) - Provision of health systems and services
+If the person making the complaint does not want information identifying them to be disclosed, we will try to respect that; however, it may not be possible to handle a complaint on an anonymous basis.
+To identify you and to investigate/ assist with your complaint 6(1)(e) - Public task The ICB has a duty as to the improvement in quality of services under Section 14R NHS Act 2006 To satisfy the Common Law Duty of Confidentiality, will seek your consent to share your personal data with, and access your personal data from, members of the public and/or organisations in the process of handling your complaint 9(2)(h) - Provision of health systems and services Continuing Healthcare (CHC) We will collect and process your identifiable information where you have asked us to undertake assessments for Continuing Healthcare (a package of care for those with complex medical needs) and commission resulting care packages.
+To assess your needs and commission your care 6(1)(e) - Public task 9(2)(h) - Provision of health systems and services